BerndHagen/Medio-Universal-Downloader/README.md

 ### Recommended Alternatives for Linux/macOS Users:

-If you're on Linux or macOS and want to use Medio, consider these options:
+For users on Linux or macOS who want to use Medio, consider these options:

 1. **Windows Virtual Machine** (Recommended)
    - VMware Workstation Player (free for personal use)